Who is (800) 353-9070 ? (How They Affect Your Credit Score)

 2. Identify the Caller: If they leave a message or you answer, ask for their name, company name, and the reason for the call.
 Note down the date and time.

-3. Do NOT Confirm Information: Never confirm your full name, address, Social Security number, or bank account details unless you are absolutely certain of the caller's identity and the legitimacy of the inquiry.
+3. Do NOT Confirm Information: Never confirm your full name, address, Social Security number, or bank account details unless you are certain of the caller's identity and the legitimacy of the inquiry.
 A simple "yes" can be used against you.

 4. Request Written Validation: If they claim you owe a debt, politely state, "I request that you send me written validation of this debt."
 Legitimate collectors must provide this.
 Do not engage further until you receive it.

 5. Research the Company: If they claim to be a legitimate business or credit service, look them up independently.
-Don't rely on information they provide.
+Don't rely on the information they provide.

 6. Know Your Rights: Refer back to your rights under the FDCPA and other consumer protection laws.